bannon-prft/react-optimization/README.md

 - Since JS functions are closures that are defined when the components are run, the values for the variables are also locked when the function is defined (when the component renders)
 - See the App.js `toggleParagraphHandler` for example
   - Without the `allowToggle` dependency, the allowToggle value inside of the function would never change and the button wouldn't work

+## useMemo()

+- First argument wants a function
+  - Returns what should be stored
+- Second argument is an array of dependencies